nlitsme/findstr/README.md

 `findstr` depends on [cpputils](hhttps://github.com/nlitsme/cpputils), [hexdumper](https://github.com/nlitsme/hexdumper) and [boost](https://boost.org/).

-## with `gnumake`
+## make

-You will need to manually install the dependencies, `boost` can be installed systemwide, while `cpputils` and `hexdumper` must be cloned into subdirectories of the `submodules` directory.
+The toplevel `Makefile` will invoke cmake for you, and then build.

-Type: `make`  to run the gnumake build.
+Cmake will automatically download cpputils and hexdumper for you.

-## with `cmake`
+You will need to manually install `boost`.

-This is the preferred build method, all dependencies will be downloaded automatically.
+Type: `make`  to run the cmake / gnumake build.

-Type: `make cmake`  to run the cmake build.
+You can avoid automatic downloads by creating symlinks for cpputils and hexdumper in the `symlinks` subdirectory.

 TODO